 As they have jungle birds for ancestors, chickens need a place to roost in their coop.
 As such, their housing should have elevated areas where they can perch.

 The coop should also have ventilation, heating, and insulation.
 Finally, it should be well-lit.
-Laying hens, in particular, needs to have access to light – whether natural or artificial – for at least 17 hours every day.
+Laying hens, in particular, must have access to light – natural or artificial – for at least 17 hours every day.

 Sanitation